totodunet/jquery-scrolladvance/README.md

 scrollAdvance
 ==============

-It adds some useful functions for the scroll position in more scrollLeft() and scrollTop().
+It adds some useful functions as scrollBottom(), scrollRight or scrollCenter() for the scroll position in more scrollLeft() and scrollTop().

     $(document).ready(function(){
         $(document).scrollRight(0,{duration:4000,ease:'swing'});